AxisCommunications/acap-documentation/docs/develop/manifest-schemas/schema-field-descriptions-v1.3.md

     - **friendlyName** `string`

-      User friendly package name.
+      User-friendly package name.
 The name that will be displayed e.g. in the embedded web pages.

     - **user** `object`